yankeexe/air-quality-cli/README.md

 $ air show

 # by default, stations whose data is not avaiable is hidden.
-# use --all to show stations even if there's no data.
+# use --all or -a to show stations even if there's no data.

 $ air show --all
 ```